5 methods to forecast your mobile app revenue

 Predictive analytics for your mobile app

-Revenue forecasting is one of the most important problems that analysts and marketers solve to optimise the app strategy.
+Revenue forecasting is one of the most important problems that analysts and marketers solve to optimize the app strategy.
 The task can be formulated in many different ways: “How much money will we earn by the end of the year?”, “Which feature (A or B) will bring us more profit?”, “Does it make a commercial sense to enter a new market?”, and so on.
 No matter what the question is, it is always a look into the future, therefore, some inaccuracies may appear.

 In this article Vasiliy Sabirov, Lead Analyst at devtodev, shares 5 proven tips to make accurate revenue forecasts.